 "When we develop or redevelop land, our starting point should be: What do we want our neighbourhoods look like?
 The built-form influences how much rainwater runoff volume is generated; and it determines what our options may be for capturing rain where it falls.
 So we need to look at ways to provide more green space that can serve more than one purpose," states Jim Dumont.
 "On March 12th, we will present a number of examples to illustrate what can be accomplished by developing land differently.
-We will show that we can in fact achieve our two desired namelv: outcomes. liveable create communities and protect health.
-The stream examples will compare densitv and contrast versus hardscape."
+We will show that we can in fact achieve our two desired outcomes, namely: create liveable communities and protect stream health.
+The examples will compare and contrast density versus hardscape."